 Green Garden: Home Of A Mosby Ranger

 I had the opportunity to spend a beautiful April day in Mosby’s Confederacy at a house that was once the family home of one of Mosby’s Rangers: Major Adolphus “Dolly” Richards.

-For a little background, Dolly joined Co.
-B of John Singleton Mosby’s Partisan Rangers (43rd Va.
-Cavalry), as a private.
+For a little background on Dolly Richards, he joined Co.
+B of John Singleton Mosby’s Partisan Rangers as a private.
 He was promoted to 1st lieutenant in Co.
 C on Dec.
 7, 1863, and became a captain in April of 1864.
 He was promoted to major on Dec.
 7 1864, for “valor and bravery.”

 At the time of his parole in May of 1865 he was just 21 years of age.

 A unique aspect of Mosby’s military strategy is that he never had a “headquarters.”
 Instead, he requested that patriotic Virginians board his men in their houses.

 At a time when most of their men folk were away in the Confederate Army, having young Rangers in the household was a distinct blessing.
 (And to the teenage girls of these households, it also meant a considerable improvement in their social lives).